CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Experiment

 \paragraph{Micro Search Space Results.}

-We present NAS-Bench-201 results in \tabref{tab:nas-bench-201}, where our approach maintains consistent superiority over other search methods across all datasets, especially achieving significant improvements over RL and EA.
+We present NAS-Bench-201 results in \cref{tab:nas-bench-201}, where our approach performs favorably against other search methods across all datasets, especially achieving significant improvements over RL and EA.
 Our method further demonstrates enhanced robustness, evidenced by lower standard deviations.
-Moreover, by exploring at most 100 architectures, significantly fewer than the presented one-shot and LLM-based NAS approaches require, our method achieves SOTA performance with remarkable search efficiency.
+Moreover, by exploring at most 100 architectures, significantly fewer than the other NAS methods require, our method achieves SOTA performance with high search efficiency.